 And so Daniel prophesied of these things, but you see just how much fellowship this angel and Daniel were having in the mystery of Christ.
-God according to infinite wisdom, in relation to His eternal purposes, not only saves multitudes of people from their sins and brings them into His everlasting kingdom through Christ, but He also guides and governs the nations on the earth; sets up kings and takes them down at His pleasure.
-But the Lord Jesus Christ is the King of kings and Lord of lords, and He will one day come back and just the world in righteousness.
-A part of that judgment will consist in confessing before the angels those Christians who were not ashamed to confess Him before men.
+God according to His infinite wisdom, in relation to His eternal purposes, not only saves multitudes of people from their sins and brings them into His everlasting kingdom through Christ, but He also guides and governs the nations on the earth; sets up kings and takes them down at His pleasure.
+But the Lord Jesus Christ is the King of kings and Lord of lords, and He will one day come back and judge the world in righteousness.

+A part of that judgment will consist in His confessing us before the angels.
+That is, if we were not ashamed to confess Him before men.
 Luke 12: 8 - "Also I say to you, whoever confesses Me before men, him the Son of Man also will confess before the angels of God."
 "But he who denies Me before men will be denied before the angels of God."
 Jesus also says in Luke 15: 10 - Likewise, I say to you, there is joy in the presence of the angels of God over one sinner who repents!"
-Therefore, we should use this time of the coronavirus wisely, examining ourselves to see whether we be in the faith, confessing and repenting of our sins, and marveling over our fellowship in the mystery of Christ.
+Therefore, we should use our time wisely, when God brings His earthly temporal judgments.
+We should examine ourselves to see whether we be in the faith.
+We should confess and repent of all of our sins.
+And we should marvel over our fellowship in the mystery of Christ.